Harrison Schmitt: Awards and honors

 Schmitt was one of five inductees into the International Space Hall of Fame in 1977.
 He was one of 24 Apollo astronauts who were inducted into the U.S. Astronaut Hall of Fame in 1997.

+He was present and honored during President Donald Trump's America 250 speech on the National Mall on July 4, 2026, along with the crew of the Artemis II lunar flyby that took place that April.

 Media

 Schmitt is one of the astronauts featured in the 2007 documentary In the Shadow of the Moon.
 He also contributed to the 2006 book NASA's Scientist-Astronauts by David Shayler and Colin Burgess.